nimeshsilva1997/Job-Applicator-Bot/README.md

 # system wide features, such as registering COM objects or implementing Windows
 pip install pypiwin32

-# takes full control of your keyboard with this small Python library
+# takes full control of your keyboard with this small Python library.
+Hoke and simulate keyboard events on Windows and Linux
 pip install keyboard
 ```